xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

         }
         ```
         4. if we use this() to invoke another constructor, we must put this() in the first line, or we will get a syntax error.
-        5. if we want to customize a constructor with parameters meanwhile, there is some obj using the default contructor, we need to write the default constructor, then write the new constructor(yes, we need to write 2 constructors).
+        5. if we want to customize a constructor with parameters meanwhile, there is some obj using the default constructor, we need to write the default constructor, then write the new constructor(yes, we need to write 2 constructors).
         6. `class G extend F{ ... }` F's default constructor is invoked first, then invoke G's default or G(arg) constructor
 8. Polymorphism: In a class, if more than one method is defined with a same name, then there must be a difference in type/number of parameters is called as Polymorphism (Method Overloading).
     - In method overloading, if the return type is changed, then there must be a change in type/number of parameters also.